 To ensure the Lloyd’s brand is used correctly we have produced a set of brand guidelines for approved coverholders.

-Lloyd’s brand guidelines for Coverholders are designed to help you understand how to bring the Lloyd’s brand to life in your communications.
-You may refer to Lloyd’s on your general and product promotional material.
+Coverholders may refer to Lloyd’s on general and product promotional material.
 When referring to Lloyd’s, it is important that you use specific phrases to clarify your relationship (or your product’s relationship) with Lloyd’s.
 Your Lloyd's broker or Managing Agent will help you make sure you use the Lloyd’s brand correctly but to request the Lloyd's logos or if you would like any further information about the Lloyd’s brand, please contact firstname.lastname@example.org or visit the link below.

 Use of the Lloyd’s logos: